 I've seen no evidence to show Mr C would've proceeded if Options had rejected his application.
 Mr C had no investment experience.
-It was after he met with Caledonian that he said he wanted to ensure his pension was 'in the best place'.
-His evidence is that he considered Caledonian knowledgeable and Caledonian persuaded him that the transfer and investment would be beneficial.
-So, I don't think it's fair and reasonable to say Mr C was sufficiently determined to make the transfer and the investment that he would've done so even if Options had refused to accept the introduction from Caledonian.
+And he hadn't been seeking to transfer and invest his pension prior to meeting Caledonian.
+His evidence is that he was 'persuaded' by Caledonian.
+So, I don't think it's fair and reasonable to say Mr C was sufficiently determined to make the transfer and the investment that he would've done so even if Options had refused to facilitate it.